About Debra and Later Bloomer

 - At 35, I excavated a medieval motte in Wales and a Neolithic passage tomb in Ireland.

-- At 36, I earned a combined BA and MA in Anthropology, with an specialization in Archaeology.
+- At 36, I earned an MA in Anthropology, with an specialization in Archaeology.

 - At 38, I took up Jeet Kune Do (Bruce Lee’s martial art) and eventually became a beginning class instructor.